SDineshKumar1304/Machine-Learning/README.md

 # Churn Analysis:
 The "Churn" column is crucial as it indicates whether a customer has left the service.
 It's important to investigate factors that contribute to churn, such as tenure, service types, and additional features.

+# Project 4

+# Overview
+The goal of this project is to develop a sentiment analysis model capable of classifying text into different sentiment categories.
+The sentiment data used for training and testing the model has been manually collected to ensure a diverse and representative dataset.
+# Data Collection
+The sentiment data used in this project was collected manually.
+The dataset, stored in an Excel file (Sentiment.xlsx), includes text samples with corresponding sentiment labels.
+Details about the manual data collection process, sources, and criteria are explained in the data collection section of the code.

+# Data Cleaning
+Before training the sentiment analysis model, the collected data undergoes a cleaning process.
+The clean_text function is applied to each text sample, which includes tasks such as lowercasing, HTML tag removal, punctuation removal, and lemmatization.
+The cleaned data is then used for model training.

+# Model Training
+The sentiment analysis model is trained using a Support Vector Machine (SVM) classifier with a linear kernel.
+The cleaned text data is transformed into a bag-of-words representation using the CountVectorizer.
+The trained model is saved as Sentiment_classifier_model.joblib, and the corresponding TF-IDF vectorizer is saved as vectorizer_model.joblib.